thinkphp/router.js/README.md

                }]
                ];

-':key' acts as placeholders resulting in matching properties on the data object.
+`:key` acts as placeholders resulting in matching properties on the data object.

 Create, simply, a new object `Router`.